atakanatalar/NewsApp/README.md

 - **Language Support**: The app offers news content in multiple languages, allowing users to follow news in various languages.
 - **Dynamic Font Support**: The app automatically adjusts the font size based on user preferences, providing a more accessible experience.
 - **Dark Mode Support**: The app detects the system's theme setting and provides an optimized dark mode experience for users.
+- **Router-Based Navigation**: The app uses a router-based navigation structure to manage screen transitions.
+This approach ensures a cleaner codebase by centralizing navigation logic and improving maintainability.

 ## Requirements